conduktor/conduktor-docs/docs/guide/reference/self-service-reference.md

 - `spec.policies.<key>.constraint` can be `Range`, `OneOf` or `Match`
   - Read the [Policy Constraints](#policy-constraints) section for each constraint's specification

-With the two Topic policies declared above, the following Topic resource would succeed validation:
+With the two topic policies declared above, the following topic resource would succeed validation:

 ````yaml
 ---